 Alternatively, you can use a carton of ready-to-feed liquid formula to feed your baby when away from home.
 Liquid formula milk is sterile until opened.
-However, all feeding equipment (including bottles and nipples) will still need sterilizing.
-Once it’s been opened, any liquid infant formula that is unused should be stored on the top shelf at the back of the fridge, for no longer than 24 hours.
+However, all feeding equipment will still need sterilising.
+Once it's been opened, any liquid infant formula that is unused should be stored on the top shelf at the back of the fridge, for no longer than 24 hours.

 If you need to use bottled water to prepare a formula feed:

 If you're looking to learn more about combination feeding, we're here to help.
 Our handy guide will cover everything you need to know before getting started with combination feeding.

 Here's a handy asked and answered guide to help you understand the different sizes, styles, and flow rates of baby bottle teats.